 The Curragh Trail in the Park is a multi-use walking and cycling trail to suit occasional walkers and cyclists.
 The trail leaves the Lake Trail and brings you through the forest following old estate drives for a while.
 The trail is under the tree canopy for most of its length and is reasonably sheltered.

 There are also two playgrounds in the Park.
-There is a €5 entry fee per car.
+There is a €5 (coins) entry fee per car.

-You might also enjoy reading Coillte Cycling Trails for Families
+You May Also Enjoy Coillte Cycling Trails for Families

 Portumna Forest Park, Galway